gdsbook/book/notebooks/05_choropleth.md

 partitioning the attribute values into mutually exclusive and exhaustive groups.
 The precise manner in which this is done will be a function of the measurement scale of the attribute in question.
-For quantitative attributes (ordinal, interval, ratio scales) the classes will have an explicit ordering.
+For quantitative attributes (ordinal, interval, ratio scales), the classes will have an explicit ordering.
 More formally, the classification problem is to define class boundaries such that